 Institute Name | Location | Admission Process | Average Annual Fees (INR) |

-IHM Bangalore | Bangalore, Karnataka | Merit-based on 10+2 marks | 60,000 |
+IHM Bangalore | Bangalore, Karnataka | Merit based on 10+2 marks | 60,000 |

 Culinary Academy of India | Hyderabad, Telangana | Entrance Exam by CAI and Interview | 1,10,000 |

-IHM Mumbai | Mumbai, Maharashtra | Merit-based on 10+2 marks | 60,000 |
+IHM Mumbai | Mumbai, Maharashtra | Merit based on 10+2 marks | 60,000 |

-Amity University | Noida, Uttar Pradesh | Merit-based on 10+2 marks | 80,000 |
+Amity University | Noida, Uttar Pradesh | Merit based on 10+2 marks | 80,000 |

-IHM Chennai | Chennai, Tamil Nadu | Merit-based on 10+2 marks | 60,000 |
+IHM Chennai | Chennai, Tamil Nadu | Merit based on 10+2 marks | 60,000 |

 Lovely Professional University (LPU) | Phagwara, Punjab | LPUNEST Entrance Exam | 80,000 |

-IHM Hyderabad | Hyderabad, Telangana | Merit-based on 10+2 marks | 60,000 |
+IHM Hyderabad | Hyderabad, Telangana | Merit based on 10+2 marks | 60,000 |

-Institute of Hotel Management, Catering Technology & Applied Nutrition, Goa | Porvorim, Goa | Merit-based on 10+2 marks | 60,000 |
+Institute of Hotel Management, Catering Technology & Applied Nutrition, Goa | Porvorim, Goa | Merit based on 10+2 marks | 60,000 |

 Chandigarh University | Chandigarh, Punjab | CUCET Entrance Exam | 90,000 |

 Students must compare the factors such as duration, eligibility, admission process, fee structure, etc to make a more informed decision.
+Here is the comparison between the Diploma in Food Production and a Craftsmanship Certificate in Food Production:

-Parameters | Diploma in Food production | Craftsmanship Certificate Course in Food Production |
+Parameters | Diploma in Food Production | Craftsmanship Certificate Course in Food Production |

-Overview | Diploma in Food Production is a 12-18 Month course depending on the curriculum of the college.
-Anyone who has Passed 10th standard with English as one of the subjects with 50% aggregate marks are eligible to enrol in this program. | It is a Short Term Course, It is the specialisation trade of Food Production .
-Students get basic skills required in the kitchens. |
+Overview | A Diploma in Food Production is a 12-18-month course, depending on the curriculum of the college.
+Anyone who has passed the 10th standard with English as one of the subjects with 50% aggregate marks is eligible to enrol in this program. | It is a Short course, It is the specialisation trade of Food Production.
+Students get the basic skills required in the kitchen. |

 Duration | 12-18 Months | 18 Months |

-Admission Mode | Entrance exams in some colleges, merit based in others | Direct admission |
+Admission Mode | Entrance exams in some colleges are merit-based in others | Direct admission |

-Average Fees | INR 50,000 - INR 1,20,000 | INR 5,000 - 35,000 |
+Average Fees | INR 25,000 - INR 50,000 | INR 5,000 - 35,000 |

-Average Starting Salary | INR 2 to 4 lacs | INR 1 to 3 Lacs |
+Average Starting Salary | INR 2 to 4 LPA | INR 1 to 3 LPA |

 Following is a list of career opportunities for a fresher who completes a Diploma in Food Production.
 Roles and salaries have major scope for growth based on skills, expertise and experience.